Surrey on Main

 Fully engaging with the site and surroundings

 Surrey on Main is grounded by its public plaza, which provides a luscious green oasis that fronts and moderates the busier Main Street.
 There are expansive landscaped buffers along the perimeters toward the building’s smaller-scale neighbors.
-Views connect the building’s future residents with downtown, providing outlooks on the activity of the street, the cityscape and outlying territories.
-A street-level courtyard invites public engagement — providing seating, plantings with trees and a commissioned art piece visible from the sidewalk.
+Views connect the building’s residents with the activity of the street, the downtown cityscape, and outlying territories.
+A street-level courtyard invites public engagement — providing seating, plantings with trees, and a commissioned art piece visible from the sidewalk.

 A material palette reduced to absolute simplicity

-Program: Mixed-use residential project with ground level retail; 4,000 sf public plaza with seating and greenery; 14’ wide multi-use pedestrian and bike path; Existing trees to be maintained; Units with ground-level entries; Level 6 resident lounge; Rooftop amenity space with barbecue and green roof; Rooftop solar panel array; HUD-financed project
+Program: Mixed-use residential project with ground level retail; 4,000 sf public plaza with seating and greenery; 14’ wide multi-use pedestrian and bike path; Existing trees along 108th Avenue SE were maintained; Units with ground-level entries; Level 6 resident lounge; Rooftop amenity space with barbecue and green roof; Rooftop solar panel array; HUD-financed project